-Germany's Angela Merkel Says She Won't Seek Re-Election; Will Leave Party Role
+Germany's Angela Merkel Says She Won't Seek Re-Election, Will Leave Party Role

-German Chancellor Angela Merkel says she will step down from leading the Christian Democratic Union and won't seek re-election, rattling the political scene in Germany and setting the stage for her to be eventually replaced in her country's highest office.
+German Chancellor Angela Merkel says she will step down from leading the Christian Democratic Union and won't seek re-election, rattling the political scene in Germany and setting the stage for her to eventually be replaced in her country's highest office.

 "The time has come to open a new chapter," Merkel said.